 One thing we can still enjoy is the great outdoors in Scotland and the fantastic local country parks that can be found right on our doorstep.

 From forest walks and playparks to loch side views (both on and off the water!), country parks offer the chance to escape and unwind.
-A visit to one of Scotland’s country parks can be just what the body and the mind needs in these times of uncertainty– the opportunity to stop, breathe in the crisp winter air and recharge.
+A visit to one of Scotland’s country parks can be just what the body and the mind needs in these times of uncertainty– the opportunity to stop, breathe in the abundant fresh air and recharge.
 Some of them have even been known to pop up on screen, providing a dramatic backdrop for the likes of Outlander.

 John Muir Country Park, East Lothian

 Stretching along the East Lothian coastline, with views across to the Bass Rock and Firth of Forth islands, John Muir Country Park offers the perfect coastal escape.
-Named after the Dunbar-born naturalist, conservationist and ‘Father’ of the National Parks in the US, it includes part of the John Muir Way, one of Scotland’s Great Trails, linking Dunbar in the East with Helensburgh in the west.
+Named after the Dunbar-born naturalist, conservationist and ‘Father’ of the National Parks in the US, it includes part of the John Muir Way, one of Scotland’s Great Trails, linking Dunbar in the east with Helensburgh in the west.

 Beecraigs Country Park, West Lothian